gmlewis/bible-codes/TheLittleBook.md

 Oh, man, why do you forsake your Lord?
 Why have you turned from my ways?
 Yet, you will say, I have not turned from your ways; I am he the Lord has called.
 Verily, I have called, and you did respond for a season, a season of youth with great excitement.
 Some of you were taken to where the wolves dwell, and many of you have been led astray through good words, fair speeches, and lying tongues that are soon to be stopped.
 Remember your first love, and repent; confess your sins to me, as I am always ready to cleanse your sins in my atoning blood.
 Hear my voice, my children, as many voices sound similar and many false Christs try to counterfeit my voice.
 Verily, I do care for and pastor my church with my own hand, that I may present you to God pure as a virgin and dressed in fine white linen, with the stains of your sins forgiven, removed, and forgotten as I have cast them into the deepest depths, never to rise again.
 Yet, many of you are distracted and even enchanted by this present evil world.
 They have attacked with their sorceries through the serpent’s bite, but understand that though a serpent bite you, no harm shall come to you, for my Father’s seal cannot be broken.
 Focus your attention on me, his only begotten son, whom he gave willingly to atone for your sins that we may be reunited, never to separate again.
 Let me heal you; let me heal you to the uttermost and remove your scars so that you are sound and whole before me.
 Follow my ways and follow my Word, for:
-I am the Word made flesh who dwells amongst you.
+I am the Word made flesh who dwells amongst you.
-I am the bread of life, and whosoever eats thereof shall never hunger again.
+I am the bread of life, and whosoever eats thereof shall never hunger again.
-I am he whose kingdom is not of this world, and my reward is with me for my faithful and chosen.
+I am he whose kingdom is not of this world, and my reward is with me for my faithful and chosen.
-I am he who walks amongst the seven lampstands and commands the seven angels of the Church.
+I am he who walks amongst the seven lampstands and commands the seven angels of the Church.
-I am the holy one of God.
+I am the holy one of God.
-I am your intercessor.
+I am your intercessor.
-I am he who tries the hearts of man.
+I am he who tries the hearts of man.
-I am always ready to cleanse your sins in my atoning blood.
+I am always ready to cleanse your sins in my atoning blood.
-I am the righteous judge.
+I am the righteous judge.
-I am the very Christ foretold from the beginning.
+I am the very Christ foretold from the beginning.
-I am the son of God come in the flesh.
+I am the son of God come in the flesh.

 182